v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 	- Site address: As you typed in **IT Services** in the **Site name** field, the same text automatically prefilled in this field, although the blank space was removed so that it appears as one word (ITServices).
 Do not change this default value.

 	- Group owner: type **Holly**, and in the window that appears displaying the users whose first name starts with Holly, select **Holly Dickson**.
+(Note: If the search finishes and Holly's name is not displayed, select the **Search Directory** option that appears below the Group Owner field.
+This will display Holly Dickson, which you should then select).

 	- Select a language: Leave this as **English**